Manitoba Road Trips: Vive Les Prairies!

 More family fun

 Burn off that last bit of energy at one of Steinbach's noteworthy recreation attractions.
-Visitors come from around the region to play at Steinbach Aquatic Centre, which feature an indoor waterpark with two slides and a lazy river, as well as an outdoor pool with splash pad.
+Visitors come from around the region to play at Steinbach Aquatic Centre, which features an indoor waterpark with two slides and a lazy river, as well as an outdoor pool with splash pad.
 Quarry Oaks offers 27-holes of great golf for players of all skill levels - just decide if you want to play the Oak, Desert or Quarry nine.
 A 1-km BMX and mountain bike track is located at A.D.
 Penner Park and features four 180 degree turns and double jumps.

 Quarry Oaks Golf Course